Virtual Channels

 ../_images/TriggerOnCountrate.svg

 Measures the count rate inside a rolling time window and emits tags when a defined reference_countrate is crossed.
-A TriggerOnCountrate object provides two virtual channels: The above channel is triggered when the count rate exceeds the threshold (transition from below to above).
+A TriggerOnCountrate object provides two virtual channels: the above and the below channels.
+The above channel is triggered when the count rate exceeds the threshold (transition from below to above).
 The below channel is triggered when the count rate falls below the threshold (transition from above to below).

 To avoid the emission of multiple trigger tags in the transition area, the hysteresis count rate modifies the threshold with respect to the transition direction: An event in the above channel will be triggered when the channel is in the below state and rises to reference_countrate + hysteresis or above.
 Vice versa, the below channel fires when the channel is in the above state and falls to the limit of reference_countrate - hysteresis or below.